Welcome to the Hurford family web site. Before we go any further, let's tell you a little about ourselves:

 Pete actually spent his whole working life in the IT industry, eventually running a consultancy which designed systems

-for big banks, before taking a career break in 2013 and becoming a qualified bike (pushbike) mechanic.
+for several big banks, before taking a career break in 2013 and becoming a qualified bike (pushbike) mechanic.

 But Pete had a stroke in 2016, aged just 48, which originally left him unable to walk, and left his arm paralysed.
-Pete has improved -
+Pete

-regularly and maintains a stroke-related
+occasionally and maintains a (mainly)

 .
-Other activuties include (mainly stroke-related) charity work.
+Other activities include

 As you might guess from the photo (and from the career change), Pete was once an avid cyclist, and much of his spare time was spent

-convenient than waiting for buses!
+be more convenient than waiting for buses!

 Jac's the wife of the family.
 She was born in London, but the family moved to Devon when Jac was a teenager.
 Jac is one of three sisters,